edutomazini/siemens/question10-reverse/README.md

     int x = 10;
     int y = 20;
 ```
-you can 'store' the value of y in x adding the value of y in x, then restore the value by efetuating a minus operation?
+You can 'store' the value of y in x adding the value of y in x, then restore the value by efetuating a minus operation.

 ```C
     int x = 10;